smizell/verbose/docs/specification.rst

 Resource
 --------

 A Verbose Resource is an ``object`` for defining everything dealing with a particular resource.
+It uses these properties from the definition list.

+1. ``id`` - Unique identifier for resource
+2. ``name`` - Name of resource

+It also supports.

 ``href``
   Link to the resource